IDoCodingStuffs/python-doodles/freeform-log.md

 ### 10 PM
 Realized I am probably ending up rotating the image with the swapaxes call lol.
 Let's see if my fix translates to better loss on the first 10 epochs.

+## 11 PM
+I think this will end up being way too slow.
+Let's see what it looks like in the morning, but I probably will revert to an efficientnet backbone.
+ViT will probably require a machine off RunPod.